Low Vision Magnifiers

 The field of view is small with handheld magnifiers, so you’ll only be able to see a few words at a time.
 For people who are unable to hold a handheld magnifier steady, stand magnifiers may be a better option.

-Stand magnifiers are available in a range of sizes, magnifications, and shapes.
+Stand magnifiers are available in various sizes, magnifications, and shapes.

 Video / Closed Circuit Television (CCTV) Magnifiers